nyumathclinic/latex-gotham/README.md

 ## Contents

-So far there are two latex “modules” in this bundle:
+moduleSo far there are three latex “modules” in this bundle:

 * `beamerthemeGotham` installs a beamer presentation theme called `Gotham`.

 * `xcolor-nyu` provides names for the colors prescribed by the NYU website.

+* `logos` provides images files for many NYU school logos.

 ## Installation